 - It is associated with a referral pattern.
 Most people connect it with the sensation of pain.
 Referral can be more than pain: It can be tingling, “numbing,” itching, etc. Also, there are referral patterns that are not musculoskeletal in nature: inflamed sinuses, blurred vision, irritable bowel, ringing in the ears, fight-or-flight etc. Look at this post.

-We refer to trigger points as having 4 levels of activity:
+We refer to trigger points as having four levels of activity:

 - Level 1 – These trigger points are latent.
 They are sensitive and may elicit a referral pattern when you press on them.
 These are pretty common in people’s bodies and mostly go unnoticed.
 This is what makes a client say, “I didn’t know that I hurt there until you pressed on it.”
 The nervous system naturally motor plans around the movements that aggravate these trigger points, We don’t really notice them until we are do something out of our usual routine.